 The Library Media Center is a multidimensional library with all types of learning resources.
 Students and teachers will find an excellent collection of books, periodicals, and other printed materials, all of which provide a variety of learning opportunities.
 The collection consists of more than 15,000 books, subscriptions to 50 magazines and The Post-Standard newspaper, as well as donations of The Citizen and The Wall Street Journal newspapers.
 There are twenty-two computers available for student use.
 Students can access useful online resources, most of which are available outside of the school.
 This includes an online database of hundreds of magazines and newspapers, in full text, from 1986 to the present.
 Students, teachers, and community members share these resources and services.
-The library also offers testing services for student use.
+The library also offers testing services for students directly from classes or those signed up from study halls.
+Normally the library is open after school for student use.
 To serve the needs of students and teachers, ensure maximum availability as well as security of materials, and maintain the library as an effective study center for the school, the following policies of operation have been adopted.